rdnetto/H2V/Readme.md

 Note that all files compiled should import ```H2V/include/H2V_Compat.hs```, and that the resulting modules may depend on ```H2V/include/include.v```.

 Documentation may be compiled by running ```latexmk -pdf``` in directories containing LaTeX files.
+PDFs of the final report and presentation are included for convenience.

 ## Usage